-I prefer to keep these to about ten minutes or so, so as not to disrupt the natural flow of the day – normally straight after the ceremony.
-It is helpful if you provide a list of required posed shots prior to your wedding and there is a section in my questionnaire for you to fill these in.
+I prefer to keep these to about ten minutes or so to not disrupt the natural flow of the day – typically straight after the ceremony.
+It is helpful if you provide a list of required posed shots before your wedding, and there is a section in my questionnaire for you to fill these in.

 Read More in My>> Guide to Posed Wedding Photography